matco/webwatcher/README.md

 Wait for the instance to be created.
 Back to the main page of your instance, get the connection name of the instance (visible in the block `Connect to this instance` under `Connection name`).
 It should be something like `project-id:us-west1:webwatcher`.
 The name of the connection must then be prefixed with `/cloudsql/` to get the final name of the connection (`/cloudsql/project-id:us-west1:webwatcher` with the previous example).

 Then, you must create the database itself.
-From the main page of your instance, select `Databases` in the left menu and create a database named `webwatcher` (or any other name that please you).
+From the main page of your instance, select `Databases` in the left menu and create a database named `webwatcher` (or any other name that pleases you).
 Keep default "Character set" and "Collation".

 ### Allow the Google App Engine service account to use the Cloud SQL API
 A Google App Engine application relies on a Google Cloud Platform service account.
 You must ensure this account has the appropriate Cloud SQL role and permissions as described [here](https://cloud.google.com/sql/docs/mysql/connect-app-engine-standard#public-ip-default).